candacelax/grounded-vision-parser/README.md

 Remove ignore line to run a test case; run as J1test.

 ### Data
-There are two main experiment directories- visionparser (full supervision) and groundedvisionparser (weak supervision that uses the videos and sentence tracker).
+There are two main experiment directories ⋅⋅⋅**visionparser/** (full supervision) ⋅⋅⋅groundedvisionparser (weak supervision that uses the videos and sentence tracker)

+The training and test CCG files are identical except the weakly supervised format does not include the ground truth form.

 ### Setting up sentence tracker
+This is only necessary when training the model under weak supervision.
+If you intend to do a fully supervised run as a benchmark, or to use a saved model for either full or weak supervision, you can skip this step.

+This tracker is from [Seeing what you’re told: Sentence-guided activity recognition in video](https://arxiv.org/pdf/1308.4189.pdf) and [A compositional framework for grounding language inference, generation, and acquisition in video](https://www.jair.org/index.php/jair/article/view/10938).

 ### Running Model

-The script _pipeline.sh_ builds the necessary Java code and runs a model from start to finish (this includes training and test). pipeline.sh has many required and optional arguments.
+The script `pipeline.sh` builds the necessary Java code and runs a model from start to finish (this includes training and test). pipeline.sh has many required and optional arguments.
 Run `pipeline.sh -h` for a detailed description of arguments.

 We write (most of) the experiment files from scratch.
 The **EXPNAME.exp** file is written from scratch.
 We write a unique file for each fold of the cross-validation, defining the training and test sets.

 The libraries and model are recompiled.

-sample commands:
+sample commands:<br>
-`./pipeline.sh -r RUNNAME -e 5 -g 180 -l 180 -v s -o PORT -O 1 -t w` `./pipeline.sh -d visionparser -r testing -e 5 -g 180 -l 180 -v s -t f`
+`./pipeline.sh -r RUNNAME -e 5 -g 180 -l 180 -v s -o PORT -O 1 -t w`<br>
+`./pipeline.sh -d visionparser -r testing -e 5 -g 180 -l 180 -v s -t f`<br>

+### Overview of directories
+* `experiments`
+* `st-for-parser`: sentence tracker